eduardz1/CUDA-Path-Tracer/report/report.typ

       + *end function*
     ],
   )
   For an arbitrarily set up rendering depth, which is most commonly between 10 and 50, we do the following: firstly, check if any shape was hit.
 If not, then we return the background color.
 If so, we save the information about the hitting point, including the material of the hit object.
 Based on this information, we update the scatter and emmitted values which are then combined as a result color.
 The function was inspired mainly by the RayColor function @Shirley2024RTW2.
 However, our approach focused on iterative calculations in order to omit recursive calls.
-We decided to set our depth value on [...] resulting in the best quality / processing time ratio.

   === Materials

   In our work we used different materials and textures for the generated shapes inspired by a subset of materials proposed by Shirley@Shirley2024RTW2.
 These included solid color and checkered texture as well as the following materials: lambertian, dielectric (particularly glass), metal and light (treating the shape as a light source).
 As in regular ray tracing the materials were calculated based on the hiting points and their physical properties, such as reflection, refraction, fuzz or emission.

-  // 1 / 2 example pictures
+  #figure(
+    image("imgs/cornell_boxes.png"),
+    caption: [Different materials presented in Cornell box], ) <boxes>

   == CUDA Features